aronnaxlin/CoverShare/README.md

 3. Open the `index.html` file in your favorite web browser.

 That's it!
 No installation or build process is needed.

+> Or just download code zip file.
+But you need to download "UnboundedSans.otf" and "UnboundedSans.ttf" to get fonts support.

 ## 📄 License